bug-or-feature/trading-ig/docs/source/faq.rst

 1. Check if there a problem with the IG platform.
 From time to time the IG platform itself has issues, especially the DEMO environment.
 If you see a message like `ConnectionRefusedError`, or a 500 Server error, then it could be an issue with the IG platform.
 IG provide a `status page <https://status.ig.com/>`_, though its accuracy is questionable.
-You can also check the `IG Community forums <https://community.ig.com/>`__.
-If there are platform issues, its likely someone will have already posted a message there.

 2. Check if there is a problem with your code.
 Most of the API endpoints have multiple options, multiple versions, multiple ways of accessing them, and multiple interdependent parameters.
 Incoming data is validated on the server, and